xd009642/xd-tts/slides/text_processing.typ

   - Convert text from written form to spoken form
   - Traditionally systems were rule based but statistics and neural networks have offered improvements
-  - A lot of people go for hybrid systems to enable tailoring normalisation by domain
+  - A lot of people go for hybrid systems for customisation
   - For our system we're going to do a fairly traditional rule based approach
   - unicode segmentation and deunicode crates are exceptionally useful and easy to use!
 ]